danielsuen/mixturebpe/README.md

 # mixturebpe
 R implementation of algorithms for fitting mixture of binomial product experts model with missing at random (MAR) data

+`mixturebpe` is an R package for the methods in:
+> Suen, Daniel and Chen, Yen-Chi.
+(2023).
+"Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts." *arXiv Preprint arXiv:2310.09384*.

+The manuscript can be found [here](https://arxiv.org/abs/2310.09384).

 ## Installation
 This package currently only exists on Github.
 This package can be installed using the [devtools](https://github.com/hadley/devtools) package.
 Run the following code: